onap/ccsdk-oran/docs/architecture/architecture.rst

 Introduction
 ************

 The CCSDK ORAN components add support for handling "A1 Policies" as defined for the O-RAN A1-P interface.

-The O-RAN A1-P interface is defined by the `O-RAN Alliance <https://www.o-ran.org>`_
+The O-RAN A1-P interface is defined and specified by the `O-RAN Alliance <https://www.o-ran.org>`_

 *******************